Diabetes: The All-We-Need-To-Know Handbook

 Then they found a substance in the saliva of this creature which explained why.
 The role of this substance was to slow down the stomach-emptying process, which in turn makes its host feel more satiated for longer periods of time.

-This specific substance bared a keen resemblance to a gut hormone which can naturally be found in us humans.
+This specific substance bared a keen resemblance to a gut hormone that can naturally be found in us humans.
 They call it GLP-1 (glucagon-like peptide-1).
 The problem is that this substance is broken down by an enzyme called DPP-IV.

 So, the main goal here was to make a substance similar to GLP-1, without the breakdown part.
 Such efforts had ended up developing exenatide, or Byetta.
 Exenatide represents the first in the class of incretin mimetic drugs meant for treating type 2 diabetes.